golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 {"hello": {"local_proxy_address": "http://localhost:8081"}}
 ```

 The port may be different on your machine, since it's assigned automatically.
-Copy the address that you got there and paste that into your browser.
+Copy the address that you get there and paste that into your browser.

 Assuming everything went well, you've just managed to create and deploy your own decentralized application on Golem.